KanokwanNF/ISDproject/README.md

-# Sign Language Recognition Website - ISDproject (ﾉ◕ヮ◕)ﾉ*:･ﾟ
+# Sign Language Class Website - ISDproject (ﾉ◕ヮ◕)ﾉ*:･ﾟ
 by 65070006(nf), 65070167(np)

 ## Description
-The **Sign Language Recognition Website** is an interactive application designed to recognize American Sign Language (ASL) from images.
+The **Sign Language Class Website** is an interactive application designed to recognize American Sign Language (ASL) from images.
 Users can upload images of hand signs, which the application processes using deep learning techniques.
 It provides immediate feedback on whether the sign corresponds to the intended letter, making it an engaging and effective tool for learning ASL.

 ## Prerequisites
 - **Python 3.8 or later**